pmoustopoulos/department-api/README.md

 departments and employees and includes functionality for generating Excel and PDF reports using JasperReport.
 Additionally, the API can send asynchronous emails using Thymeleaf to create the email body, including the ability to send attachments.
 MailHog is integrated as a local SMTP server for testing email functionality.
 Swagger is also integrated for easy API documentation and testing.
+Database migrations across different environments are managed seamlessly with Flyway.

 ## Table of Contents